Reforming Vaccine Policy & Law: A Guide

 At the same time, public health officials admit that children and adults can be fully vaccinated and still get infected with and transmit infectious diseases, such as pertussis, sometimes without even knowing it.
 There have been recent reported outbreaks of pertussis, measles and mumps and many of those affected have been fully vaccinated.

-$3 Billion Paid to Vaccine Victims
+Over $4 Billion Paid to Vaccine Victims

 Today, there is no legal accountability in civil courts for anyone who develops, regulates, markets, gives and promotes the use of vaccines in America.